waicool20/KAGA/README.md

 After you install the dependencies, you may run the JAR executable directly, after which you will be presented a screen to configure paths to the Sikuli Script Jar file and the KCAuto-Kai Root directory.
 After that the main application will start and you may begin configuring and saving profiles for KCAuto-Kai, it's pretty straight forward with Kaga as your secretary!

+# Help

+Refer to the [wiki](https://github.com/waicool20/kaga/wiki) on how to use some features like on how to import ships from KC3 for the ship switcher module or how to bind shortcut keys.

+If you have any further questions, you're welcome to contact me on Discord (Invite below)

 # Build Instructions

 Prerequisites: